Guardian-Development/Finch-VideoProcessingFramework/README.md

 Contains the AWS Apache Flink Infrastructure to be used in production.

+### SparkInfrastructure

+Contains the AWS Apache Spark Infrastructure to be used in production.

 ### VideoProcessingService

 Provides the client video processing tools that allow you to detect objects in videos and send this information to server.